-Every new non-certified employee shall serve a probationary period of eighteen (18) months unless extended by mutual written agreement.
-All new Department of Public Safety Standards and Training (DPSST)-certified employees shall serve a probationary period of twelve (12) months unless extended by mutual written agreement.
+Each new employee who, as of date of hire, does not have Parole and Probation certification from the Department of Public Safety Standards and Training (DPSST) shall serve a probationary period of eighteen (18) months, unless extended by mutual written agreement.
+All new employees in possession of a valid Parole and Probation certification from DPSST as of their date of hire shall serve a probationary period of twelve (12) months unless extended by mutual written agreement.